Eligio Pichardo

 Eligio Pichardo (1929-1984) was a Dominican-born American painter.
-He worked in Santo Domingo and New York City, producing Expressionist and Abstract Expressionist works.
+He worked in Santo Domingo and New York City, producing expressionist and abstract expressionist works.

 Early life and education

-Pichardo was born in Salcedo, Hermanas Mirabal Province, and raised in San Francisco de Macorís, Duarte Province.
+Eligio Pichardo was born in 1929, in Salcedo, Hermanas Mirabal Province, and raised in San Francisco de Macorís, Duarte Province.

 He enrolled in the National School of Fine Arts in Santo Domingo in 1945, studying under José Vela Zanetti and alongside Clara Ledesma and Gilberto Hernández Ortega.
 His early work was greatly influenced by Dominican artists Vela Zanetti, Jaime Colson and Darío Suro.